 3. In the [Option], you can specify more detailed settings.

-SQL Export box
+SQL Export Options

 TIPS: Export Entity Definition as a comment